SCpDev/roll_up_token/README.md

 We need to pay fees so the coordinator is incentivized to process batches of transactions.
 It is important that users can pay for fees in different tokens.
 This allows us to process transactions in each batch.
 As we have a larger pool we can include we can make batches faster.

-So we force the coordinator to commit to the fees in the EVM and then validate this is correct in the SNARK.
+So we force the coordinator to commit to the fees in the EVM and then validate this is correct in the Zero Knowledge.
 We use an all pay fee model where the coordinator commits to a fee and any fee transaction that specifies a fee more than or equal to this amount can be included and pays the fee that the coordinator commited to.

 ### Data availability